mahsaashouri/mahsaashouri.github.io/README.md

 ## Working papers

-- Generalized bayesian additive regression trees for restricted mean survival time prediction, working paper.
+- Generalized bayesian additive regression trees for restricted mean survival time prediction.

-- Robust updating of a risk prediction model by integrating external ranking information, working paper.
+- Robust updating of a risk prediction model by integrating external ranking information.

-- New reconciliation approach for forecasting network flow: a case study on Wikipedia clickstream dataset, working paper.
+- New reconciliation approach for forecasting network flow: a case study on Wikipedia clickstream dataset.

-- Finding the best forecasting method for hierarchical and grouped structures, working paper.
+- Finding the best forecasting method for hierarchical and grouped structures.

-- A leading author model for the popularity effect on scientific collaboration, working paper.
+- A leading author model for the popularity effect on scientific collaboration.

 ## Teaching